intellistream/CANDY/installation/nativeUbuntu_WSL/README.md

 # Notes
+   - Ubuntu 22.04 is required.
+Ubuntu 22.04 WSL also tested.
    - Please just run `./start.sh`
    - If your computer is reboot, run this again
 ## What does this do?